-The website is a resource of information and images of Morocco and a portal to further information and advice.
-We are happy to help you where we can if you have questions about travelling to and in Morocco or would like to source Moroccan spices or handicrafts.
+The website is a resource of information and images of Essaouira and Morocco and a portal to further information and advice.
+We are happy to help you where we can if you have questions about travelling to Essaouira and in Morocco or would like to source Moroccan items such as handicrafts.
 Just ask: your wish is our command!
 (And if we can’t help, we’ll know someone who can).

 maroc-o-phile.com also serves as a portfolio of original writing about my experiences in and impressions of Morocco.
 I am available for freelance work, including travel writing, copy writing, translation and content provision as well as other consultancy services in management and marketing.
 If you like my writing style or would like further information on my work, please get in touch via

 The website is also a window on Essaouira.
 I am based in this small Atlantic port and so naturally many of my photographs and images focus on the town and its environs.
 I am establishing a business here, so I hope that your curiosity about Morocco and maroc-o-phile.com will translate into an interest in other activities that I undertake.
 Ultimately, I hope that you too will become a maroc-o-phile!

 Essaouira, in south Morocco, was once the port through which the bounty of the camel trains (including slaves from West- and Sub-Saharan Africa) was exported and it even served as the port for Timbuktu.
 In the halcyon days of the 60s it was on the hippy route – an extension of Crosby, Stills and Nash’s “Marrakech Express” if you like – and many local businesses still trade on the “Jimmy Hendrix was here” claim.